-What’s interesting about this city is that it is the highest capital in the world.
+What’s interesting about this city is that it is the second highest capital by elevation in the world.
+The city elevation stands at 2,850 meters (9,350 feet).
 It is also the capital that is closest to the equator.
 It also has many of its historic buildings and monuments still standing within its city center.
 The city is also quite populous, with a population of over 2.6 million.
 The larger metro area has a population of 4.7 million.

 The city’s residents mainly speak Spanish, which is the official language.
 However, additional native languages such as Quichua are spoken throughout the city.
 English is a common second language that is taught in Quito.
 Approximately 80% of the population are mestizos.
 The majority of the population identify their religion as Roman Catholic.
 There are also communities of Mormons and Jews that reside in Quito.